 There is also a finish phase where a 1-2 man crew installs the condenser unit outside, wires the thermostat, commissions the HVAC system into operation, and installs range hoods / hooks up range venting.
 During both rough in and finish stages, the day ends once the job is finished.

 With any trade, employees may be relied on to be flexible within their day as different scenarios arise.
 An individual may get called during the day to run an unexpected service call, correct a punch item, meet with a builder / homeowner / inspector, etc.

 To start as an HVAC installer the most common tools needed to install the ductwork include a tool belt, impact drill, hammer, tape measure, aviation snips, a zip tie tensioner, and a pair of construction grade scissors.
-As someone progresses in their career there is a bevy of other tools needed, but those mentioned are the tools needed to start a career as an HVAC installer.
+As someone progresses in their career there is a bevy of other tools needed, but those mentioned are the tools needed to start.